vijos/vj4/vj4/ui/README.md

 #### Table

-If the main content of the section is a data table (or additionally with a title and a paginator), it is suggested to apply `section__table` to the table.
-Section table should be put inside a section-body with `no-padding` decoration.
+If the main content of the section is a data table (or additionally with a title and a paginator), it is suggested to apply `data-table` to the table.
+Table should be put inside a section-body with `no-padding` decoration.

 3 * 2 table sample: